 Note that unlike a PC Windows system, the config.ini file only needs to be present once on power-on to set the board optional parameters.
-It should not be present on an SD card that is present in a production unit since it will re-write the EEPROM each time the board is powered on.
+It should not be present on an SD card that is present on power-on since it will re-write the EEPROM each time the board is powered on.